Packer-Lab/AllOpticalSeizure/notes/dec7.md

 4) mm201 collection angle discussion - would 8degrees be good enough? (bergamo is 14degrees)

-5) workflow design for processing package

-6) progress on measuring responses to seizure distance
+5) progress on measuring responses to seizure distance
-- currently implementing code for measuring distance between each cell and the seizure wavefront line
+- currently, implementing code for measuring distance between each cell and the seizure wavefront line

-8) reference letter for scholarship application
+6) reference letter for scholarship application